stadiamaps/ferrostar/ARCHITECTURE.md

 idiomatic binding generation for Swift and Kotlin (see [UniFFI](https://github.com/mozilla/uniffi-rs) from Mozilla), and Rust has some of the most loved build tooling of any programming language.

+At the moment, we are attempting to keep the core purely functional.
+This decision is not completely set in stone yet, but it seems like an extremely logical choice in terms of testability.

 ### Navigation Controller

 This manages the lifecycle of the navigation (TODO: define this more precisely).